tiryakiv/Mass-segmentation/README.md

 To run the codes yourself, download all of them.
 Download the mammograms from the BCDR website.
 Apply the breast segmentation, automatic removal and downsampling, and mass segmentation codes provided here.

 ## Training, validation, and testing folder hierarchy for mass segmentation five-fold cross-validation:
-(For each folder I needed to start the kernel to initialized the He normal algorithm.)
+(For each folder I needed to re-start the kernel to initialize the He normal algorithm appropriately.)
 ```bash
 ├── mass_seg_08
 │   ├── test